+Physical experiments were conducted on a dedicated nano-resolution hard X-ray phase contrast imaging system (ZEISS Xradia 800 Ultra systeincorporated with Lau interferometer~\cite{takano2019development}).
+The X-ray beam energy was 8.04 keV, the distance from the $\uppi$/2 phase grating (2.4 $\upmu$m period) to the detector was 559 mm.
+For this experimental system, it was found that $\Delta s=7.2~ \upmu$m.
+In total, 361 angular projections were captured with 0.5 degree interval.
+The phase stepping number was 6.
+The scanned object was a plastic fiber adhered with some 3.0 $\upmu$m PS spheres.

+The reconstructed nPCT results are shown in Fig~\ref{fig:experiment_result}.
+Compared to the deconvolution based algorithm~\cite{takano2019improvement}, the newly proposed model based algorithm is able to generate almost identical nPCT images, see the 3D rendered volumes in Fig~\ref{fig:experiment_result}(a) and (d).
+The sagittal slices are presented in Fig~\ref{fig:experiment_result}(b) and (e), and the axial slices are presented in Fig~\ref{fig:experiment_result}(c) and (f).
+In addition, line profiles are also compared, see the plots in Fig~\ref{fig:experiment_result}(g) and (h).
+Results demonstrate the high fidelity of this newly proposed model based nPCT image reconstruction algorithm.
+Note that the geometric distortion calibrations used by the two algorithms are slightly mismatched, as a consequence, the nPCT images on the same slices are not identical in Fig~\ref{fig:experiment_result}.

-\section{Discussions and CONCLUSION}
+\section{Discussions and Conclusion}

-This study proposes a new model-driven nPCT image reconstruction approach.
-It can effectively solve the signal splitting problem occurred in the high resolution nPCT imaging systems coupled with a zone plate and a Lau interferometer.
-The diffraction induced signal splitting is modeled into a operation matrix $\mathbf{B}$, which can be well defined and analytically inverted.
-With it, the phase signal before splitting can be immediately recovered.
+This study proposes a new model-driven nPCT image reconstruction algorithm to solve the signal splitting problem occurred in the nPCT imaging system coupled with a zone plate and a Lau interferometer.
+In it, the diffraction induced signal splitting is modeled by an operation matrix $\mathbf{B}$, which can be well defined and analytically inverted.
+Thus, the phase signal before splitting can be immediately recovered.
 Additionally, the PWLS-TV method is developed to further enhance the SNR of the recovered unsplitting phase signal.
-Finally, nPCT images with high quality are reconstructed from the FBP method.
-Numerical simulations are performed to validate this newly developed nPCT image reconstruction algorithm.
-As demonstrated, this proposed method can significantly improve the nPCT image quality, thus ensuring high-precision and nano-resolution phase contrast CT imaging.
+Eventually, nPCT images of high quality are reconstructed via the FBP method.
+Both numerical and physical experiments are performed to validate this newly developed nPCT image reconstruction algorithm.
+Results demonstrate that this proposed method can ensure high-precision nano-resolution phase contrast CT imaging.

-In conclusion, a novel model-driven nano-resolution phase contrast CT image reconstruction algorithm with high accuracy and robustness is verified for the Lau interferometer based hard X-ray nPCT imaging system.
+In conclusion, a novel model-driven nano-resolution phase contrast CT image reconstruction algorithm is developed for the Lau interferometer based nano-resolution hard X-ray phase contrast imaging.